 Welcome to Momentum North America, formerly Spartan Precision Machinery

 3) Poor support.
 Many VTL’s are sold by their overseas builder first to an unrelated importer, then to a small distributor, and then to a customer.
 Passage through so many hands diminishes support accountability, knowledge, and responsiveness.
-As one example, customers commonly wait for weeks for the mere identification, let alone the receipt, of required repair parts.
+As one example, customers can wait for weeks for the mere identification, let alone the receipt, of required repair parts.
 In the meantime, their machines are not cutting chips or making money.

 THE EUREKA MOMENT